witchessabath/mkdocs/docs/Docker.md

 !!! note
     Be careful about the backticks: I originally used single quotes instead of backticks for the 'Host' label, and ran into an error (called 'invalid rune' in Go)

+If a container already exists, you can simply edit its labels with **Portainer**.
 Note that the containers must be in the same Docker network as the Traefik container.
 For non-Docker containers or services I didn't attach labels to (like Portainer), I configured it like this: